Zwilla/BitCaine5_aeternity_miner/README.md

 ## How long does it take to setup
 * less then a minute
+* and +- one hour
+* I will publish the scripts later

 ## Community Edition and paid Version
 * full source code control

+## Do I have to install any BitCain binary?
+* **Yes!
+You have to build it always your self!!!**

+## Why will I pay for the software if I can get for free?
+* because I need your support to develop and you are not an idiot
+* No support No software